-For today’s Friday Creature Feature, we’re highlighting the Gould’s turkey, a subspecies of wild turkey that is native to Arizona and slowly returning to our mountain ecosystems after being overhunted.
-So instead of eating this turkey for Thanksgiving, let’s marvel at these fun facts—a friendlier way to celebrate the upcoming holiday season and this endemic Sky Island species.
+For today’s Creature Feature, we’re highlighting the Gould’s turkey, a subspecies of wild turkey that’s native to Arizona and slowly returning to our mountain ecosystems after being overhunted.
+So instead of eating this turkey for Thanksgiving, let’s marvel at these fun facts — a friendlier way to celebrate the upcoming holiday season and this endemic Sky Island species.

 The Gould’s turkey (Meleagris gallopavo mexicana) is the largest of the three wild turkey subspecies (Merriam’s, Rio Grande, and Gould’s) found in Arizona.
 It has a long feather-free neck and slightly curved beak, a fleshy red-orange wattle, long legs and large feet, and a gray body with white-tipped rump and tail feathers.
 Some Gould’s turkeys also have red-orange accent feathers along their breast.